lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 ## Grading

 You will be graded on the following:
-* 20% participation (15 points for participating in lecture sessions; 5 points for attending problem sessions during the theory section; 5 points TBD during theory session; 5 points for check-out activity during finals week TBD--note that this sums to more than 20)
+* 20% participation (15 points for attending lecture sessions; 5 points for attending
+    problem sessions during the theory section; 5 points TBD during theory session; 5 points for check-out activity during finals week TBD--note that this sums to more than 20, so you do not need to get all of the points to get full credit for this category)
 * 20% homework problems (during theory portion) (7 assignments; lowest score dropped)
 * 20% problem presentations (during heory portion) (each student participates in 3)